-The parent shall provide, prior to the date of admission or not later than thirty (30) days after date of admission, and annually from the date of examination thereafter, a report from a licensed physician affirming that the child is in suitable condition for enrollment in the program.
-"Prior to the date of admission" means:

-- for children younger than three (3) years old at the time of admission, the examination shall occur within six (6) months prior to the date of an admission; - for children three (3) years old or older at the time of admission, the examination shall occur within twelve (12) months prior to the date of admission communicable diseases, until a total of forty-five (45) hours has been completed, unless s/he holds an associate or higher degree in child development or early childhood education from an accredited college, university, or technical college, a pre-kindergarten associate certificate issued by the State Board of Education, or a pre-kindergarten teaching certificate.
+- A. The parent shall provide, prior to the date of admission or not later than thirty (30) days after date of admission, and annually from the date of examination thereafter, a report from a licensed physician affirming that the child is in suitable condition for enrollment in the program.
+'Prior to the date of admission' means: - 1. for children younger than three (3) years old at the time of admission, the examination shall occur within six (6) months prior to the date of an admission; - 2. for children three (3) years old or older at the time of admission, the examination shall occur within twelve (12) months prior to the date of admission. - B. A preschool staff member shall annually complete fifteen (15) hours of inservice training in child development or early childhood education; child abuse recognition and prevention; first aid; and/or in prevention, recognition, and management of communicable diseases, until a total of forty-five (45) hours has been completed, unless s/he holds an associate or higher degree in child development or early childhood education from an accredited college, university, or technical college, a prekindergarten associate certificate issued by the State Board of Education, or a prekindergarten teaching certificate.